scflode/homepage/content/posts/tweets/20200306131716-tailwind-css-https-tailwindcss-com-is-just-a-breeze-to-work-with-the-main-author-has-also-recently-published-tailwind-ui-https-tailwindui-com-for-supporting-tailwind-css-consider-buying-a-license.md

   - css
   - tailwindcss
 ---
 [Tailwind CSS](https://tailwindcss.com) is just a breeze to work with.
-The main author has also recently published [Tailwind UI](https://tailwindui.com).
+The main author Adam Wathan and Steve Schoger (Refactoring UI) have also recently published [Tailwind UI](https://tailwindui.com).
 For supporting Tailwind CSS consider buying a license.